Pre-startup safety review (PSSR) requirements

 Implementation plan review: A review of the site’s plan for starting up the new/modified equipment, process, or system

 In each part of the PSSR, you should note where you see deficiencies and create a system for tracking their solutions.
 For example, if you note that certain safety signs are missing, you need to create an action item to have them replaced.
-Before starting up the system, make sure that these action items are taken care of and document those results.
+Beforehand, make sure you take care of these action items and document the results.

 OSHA PSSR requirements